camsterole/pylint/doc/user_guide/run.rst

 For more details on this see the :ref:`faq`.

-It is also possible to call Pylint from an other python program, thanks to ``py_run()`` function in ``epylint`` module, assuming Pylint options are stored in ``pylint_options`` string, as:
+It is also possible to call Pylint from another python program, thanks to ``py_run()`` function in ``epylint`` module, assuming Pylint options are stored in ``pylint_options`` string, as: